 Mark Hannifan (Founder/President)

-Mark is Head of Solar Project Siting in the U.S. and Canada for Enel Green Power, an international leader in development, construction, and operations of utility-scale solar and wind power projects.
+Mark is Senior Vice President of Development & New Initiatives for Enel Green Power, an international leader in development, construction, and operations of utility-scale solar and wind power projects.
 Mark has been involved in sustainable energy research and project development for over 40 years, and previous work experience included the U.S. National Renewable Energy Laboratory (NREL) in Golden, Colorado and Kansas City-based Tradewind Energy.
 Mark earned a Masters of Architecture from the University of New Mexico and a Bachelor of Environmental Design from the University of Kansas.
 He has been involved in a number of hunger and affordable housing initiatives in Kansas City, dental missions in Guatemala, and solar electrification projects in Nicaragua, Zambia, Tanzania, South Africa, and Kansas City.

 Frank is Energy Practice Chair for Polsinelli law firm in Kansas City.
 His energy clients have included renewable energy (wind and solar power) developers, large public and investor-owned utilities, rural electric cooperatives, and industrial and commercial users of utility services.
 Frank also represents clients before the Kansas Corporation Commission and the Missouri Public Service Commission.
 Prior to joining Polsinelli, Frank was general counsel for the Kansas Corporation Commission.